rsayers/GopherBlock/readme.markdown

 proc name, then it will be mounted as the root directory.

 There is however a path limitation,  proc names must be defined as root items.
 You can create a procedure for /test, but not /test/app.

+A complete example of a basic gopher server:
+    require 'gopherblock'
+    server=GopherBlock.new({ :host => 'gopher.robsayers.com', :dir => '/home/rsayers/gopher' })
+    server.start

+This is the code running my own personal server.
+It handles executables just fine, and renders gophermaps properly